Investigating Glyph Phonetic Information for Chinese Spell Checking: What Works and What's Next: Experiment-I: Probing for Character Glyph-Phonetic Information

 \subsection{Glyph Probe}

 For glyphs, we train a binary classifier probe to predict if one character is contained within another character.
 We use the frozen embeddings of these characters from Chinese PLMs as input.
-That is, as shown in the upper part of Figure \ref{fig:mlp} if the probe is successful, it will predict that \begin{CJK*}{UTF8}{gbsn}“称”\end{CJK*} includes a \begin{CJK*}{UTF8}{gbsn}“尔”\end{CJK*} however not \begin{CJK*}{UTF8}{gbsn}“产”\end{CJK*} (it is difficult to define whether two characters are visually similar, so we use this method of constructing samples that are conveniently obtained through rules as a shortcut).
+That is, as shown in the upper part of Figure \ref{fig:mlp}, if the probe is successful, it will predict that \begin{CJK*}{UTF8}{gbsn}“称”\end{CJK*} contains a \begin{CJK*}{UTF8}{gbsn}“尔”\end{CJK*} at the glyph level however not \begin{CJK*}{UTF8}{gbsn}“产”\end{CJK*} (it is difficult to define whether two characters are visually similar, so we use this method as a shortcut).